 The Pre-course Course

 This course is aimed at NHS staff who are undertaking further study of some kind, whether it is a short course, a module, a full Masters or PhD.
-It is run in the later part of the year, when the majority of people are planning to start an academic programme.

 - Tackle reading lists and find the books you need